ukon1990/wow-auction-helper/server-lambda/lambda.md

     PASSWORD: 'password',
 };
 ```

+You also need to install serverless by running `npm i -g serverless`.
+In order to deploy the lambda functions, you need to have aws-cli set up on your development computer.

 Once that is done.
 Do `npm i` to install any dependencies and you're good to go.